Neogyromitra caroliniana

 The first time I found this mushroom I squealed with excitement.
 It was the end of March and it’s been months since I’ve found anything exciting in the woods, let alone a terrestrial mushroom!
-Known as the Big Red or the Carolina False Morel, this is one of first spring mushrooms to appear after snowmelt, signaling the start of morel season.
+Known as the Big Red or the Carolina False Morel (or perhaps soon by the recently proposed name beefsteak lorchel)13, this is one of the first spring mushrooms to appear after snowmelt, signaling the start of morel season.
 Many morel hunters encounter it in the woods and if you’re one of them or aspiring to be one, this mushroom is worth learning.
-It resembles true morels, but it is part of the Gyromitra genus, which contains some highly poisonous mushrooms.
-I’ve found G. caroliniana in the same exact spot by a giant fallen tree in Frick Park for two years in a row now.
+It resembles morels (Morchella spp.), but it is part of the false morels (Gyromitra sensu latogroup, which contains some highly poisonous mushrooms.
+I’ve found N. caroliniana in the same exact spot by a giant fallen tree in Frick Park for three years in a row!
 They are beautiful, intriguing mushrooms that can grow to massive sizes, much larger than true morels.
 A specimen weighing 23 pounds was reported in Missouri.1

 Etymology

-The name Gyromitra comes from gyro meaning “round” and mitra meaning “turban” or “headress,” which is clearly referring to the large, intricate cap of the mushroom.
+The name Neogyromitra comes from Neo meaning "new," gyro meaning “round” or "convoluted" and mitra meaning “turban” or “headdress,” which is clearly referring to the large, intricate cap of the mushroom.
 The specific epithet caroliniana refers to the Carolinas, the two states in the United States where it was first collected scientifically.2

 Taxonomic History